georgizk/ims-release/README.md

 # Deoployment

+Install composer.

-Install composer dependencies `composer install`
+Install composer dependencies with `composer install`.

 Init phinx `vendor/bin/phinx init` and modify the config according to your database setup.
-Migrate `vendor/bin/phinx migrate`
+Migrate with `vendor/bin/phinx migrate`.